-Track sleeve bushing locations are highlighted in green, yellow, and red in the image below.
-All sleeve bushing liners are constructed of self-lubricating materials, so they do not require grease.
-Grease, however, has been found to reduce self-lubricated sleeve bushing wear by up to 8x in some instances.
-Because of this, grease zerks are provided for the pivot locations highlighted in yellow and green are greased initially at the factory during assembly.
-Pivot locations highlighted in green require no grease and will need replaced over time.
-For general replacement guidlines, see the table located under "Sleeve Bushing Wear/ Replacement" on page 15.
+Track pivot locations are highlighted in yellow and red in the image below.
+All pivot pins oscillate on composite sleeve bushings, which do not require grease.
+Grease can, however, reduce composite sleeve bushing wear by up to 8x.
+Because of this, the pivot locations highlighted in yellow are greased initially at the factory during assembly.
 It is recommended that the dealership grease the pivot locations highlighted in red before delivery.
-It is also recommended that all yellow and red pivot locations be greased again annually before use to purge old grease from the pivot cavities.
-This will help to maximize self-lubricated sleeve bushing life.
+It is also recommended that all pivot locations be greased again annually before use to purge old grease from the pivot cavities.
+This will help to maximize composite sleeve bushing life.
 More frequent greasing is acceptable.